island-lang/island-lang.github.io/README.md

 	..
 ```

-A less powerful, but more concise way to define predicated types employs the `where` clause, used similarly to the `match` predicate syntax:
+A less powerful, but more concise way to define assertion types employs the `where` clause, used similarly to the `match` predicate syntax:

 ```isl
 function something(x: integer where x mod 10 == 0): (result: integer where result mod 2 == 0)